-a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team with a track record overseeing translationally focused research, commercialisation support experience and appropriate scientific expertise.
-This includes:

-- identifying proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - describing how you will identify, engage and seek input from expert reviewers and assessors as part of the selection of eligible Australian SMEs - b. your track record in managing similar projects - consideration should be given to the project team's expertise in all aspects of the proposal, including evidence supporting the team's capability to select, manage and support successful Australian SMEs to progress their research. - c. your access, or future access, to any required infrastructure, land, capital equipment, technology, and regulatory or other approvals.
+- a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - b. your track record in managing similar projects.
+Consideration should be given to your project team's expertise in all aspects of the proposal, including evidence supporting the team's capability to select, manage and support successful Australian SMEs to progress their research - c. describing how you will identify, engage, and seek input from expert reviewers and assessors as part of the selection of partnered Australian SMEs - d. your access, or future access, to any required infrastructure, land, capital equipment, technology, and regulatory or other approvals - e. how any infrastructure funded through this project will be maintained beyond the life of the grant opportunity.

 5.4.
-Assessment Criterion 4 - Overall Value and Risk of the Project (non-weighted)
+Assessment Criterion 4.
+Overall Value and Risk of the Project (non-weighted)